Sir Francis Wortley, 1st Baronet: Royalist, blacksmith and cavalier

-Wortley died in 1653 and directed that he be buried with his father at Windsor.
+Wortley died in 1653, penniless in the now Commonwealth of England, and directed that he be buried with his father at Windsor.

+Literary works

+While immured during the Civil War he published Characters and Elegies in 1646, and some other works.
+He was a friend of Ben Jonson, and contributed to Jonsonus Virbius, in 1638.

 Family

 Wortley married firstly, Grace Brouncker, daughter of Sir William Brouncker of Melskaham, Wiltshire.
 He married secondly, after 1623 (her first husband died in 1624), Hester Eyre, widow of Christopher Eyre Alderman of London, and daughter of George Smithes, Alderman and Sheriff of London.
 He was succeeded in the baronetcy by his son Francis.